The Female Athlete Network

 Shenae Keleher

-Founder of The Sport Press, Chief Executive Officer of the WestVic Academy of Sport, with a double bachelors degree in Exercise Sport Science and Business Sport Management, Shenae Keleher is a motivated individual, extremely passionate about helping athletes on their journey within their chosen sport.
+Founder of The Sport Press, former Chief Executive Officer of the WestVic Academy of Sport and current Performance Lifestyle Adviser at the Victorian Institute of Sport, with a double bachelors degree in Exercise Sport Science and Business Sport Management, Shenae Keleher is a motivated individual, extremely passionate about helping athletes on their journey within their chosen sport.

 Growing up, Shenae found herself involved in a variety of sports, most being individual through the likes of Swimming and Taekwondo.
 Although she enjoyed netball for the social aspect, she gained a great understanding and insight into the journey of an individual sport at a high level.
 Achieving her black belt in Taekwondo, competing at national and international fighting competitions and copping a few black eyes along the way!